 Buying Silver Online

 One of those deals is from Money Metals Exchange.
-They have a silver starter kit that comes with both a random year American Silver Eagle and a random year Canadian Silver Maple Leaf.
-The kits also comes with a one Troy ounce generic silver round, plus a half ounce fractional round and five 1/10th ounce fractional rounds.
-Together this starter kit comes with 4 Troy ounces of silver, including the two premium government bullion coins.
-Money Metals Exchange ships the starter kit for free.
+They have a silver starter kit with a random-year American Silver Eagle and a random-year Canadian Silver Maple Leaf.
+The kit also includes a one-troy-ounce generic silver round, plus a half-ounce fractional round and five 1/10th-ounce fractional rounds.

 Placing an Order with an Online Bullion Dealer

 Once you’ve selected the dealer and the silver products you wish to purchase, add them to your cart.
-Most dealers will lock in the spot price that is used to calculate the order total for a few minutes while you continue browsing.
+Most dealers will lock in the spot price used to calculate the order total for a few minutes while you continue browsing.

 When you’re ready to check out, review your order in the cart to ensure accuracy and check the total cost.
-Verify the spot price, the lock-in time remaining, any applicable state sales taxes and shipping fees.
+Verify the spot price, the lock-in time remaining, any applicable state sales taxes, and shipping fees.
 Proceed to the checkout page and provide the required information, such as your shipping address and payment details.

 Once your silver order arrives, carefully inspect the package for any signs of damage or tampering.
 Ensure that the contents match your order.
 If you have any concerns, contact the dealer immediately.